Spicy Meatballs

 Recipe FAQs

-Yes, simply replace the parmesan cheese with a dairy-free alternative to maintain flavor while keeping the recipe dairy-free.
+Yes.
+Replace the parmesan with a dairy-free parmesan alternative.
 I like Follow Your Heart Dairy-Free Parmesan-Style Grated.

 Expert Tips

-• Store leftover meatballs in an airtight container in the refrigerator for up to 4 days.
+Storing: Keep leftover meatballs in an airtight container in the refrigerator for up to 4 days.
+Store them with a little marinara sauce or a drizzle of olive oil to keep them from drying out.

 Close up image of spicy ground beef, Italian sausage, and gluten-free breadcrumb meatballs resting in a red marinara sauce.